Anga205/AngaDrive/README.md

 * File hosting

 ## Getting Started
-To get started with hosting your own version of anga.pro, you will need to install reflex and Python in a virtual environment.
+To get started with hosting your own version of anga.pro, you will need to install reflex==0.2.4 and Python in a virtual environment.
 Once you have installed the dependencies, you can clone the anga.pro repository from GitHub.

 `git clone https://github.com/Anga205/anga.pro.git`